-- Point to Point (P2P) measurements, which allows you to measure the distance between two points directly, no referencing, no indirect measurements, two button presses ( or so we thought ) and bam you’ve got a measurement.
+- Point to Point (P2P) measurements, which allows you to measure the distance between two points directly, no referencing, no indirect measurements, two button presses ( or so we thought ).

-After doing our research the meter that met these requirements was the Mileseey P7, it was sleek, rechargeable battery, all of the features above and was reasonably priced, the 150 m variant was round $180 at the time of purchasing it (2018).
-We’ve ordered the mater -laser meter are prohibited here- and we had to wait for 3 month for it to arrive and finally it arrived and we had great expectations.
+After doing our research the meter that met these requirements was the Mileseey P7, it was sleek, with a rechargeable battery, all of the features above and was reasonably priced, the 150 m variant was round $180 at the time of purchasing it (2018).
+We’ve ordered the mater -laser meter are prohibited here- and we had to wait for 3 month for it to arrive and finally it arrived.

-Then we’ve started the revision phase for these measurements we’ve taken with the Mileseey and we were shocked by the huge errors (we’re talking meters not mm).
+Then we’ve started the revision phase for these measurements that we’ve taken with the Mileseey P7 and we were shocked by huge errors (we’re talking meters not mm).
 We’ve found that the meter can’t measure in direct sunlight and instead of throwing an error it just throws a wrong measurements.
-The P2P measurements were way off. large distances i.e 80 m + is a no no as it’ll throw wrong measurements and not an error.
+The P2P measurements were way off. large distances i.e 80 m + is a no no, as it’ll throw wrong measurements and not an error.

-After discovering that we’ve contacted Mileseey and asked them about a way to calibrate the meter to use it, they told us that calibration could only be done at the factory and we’ve to send it to them,
+After discovering that we’ve contacted Mileseey and asked them about a way to calibrate the meter to use it, they told us that calibration could only be done at the factory and we’ve to send it to back to them.

 So the pros and cons of the Mileseey P7 are: